What Are American Depositary Receipts?

 The first ADR was created in 1927 by J.P.
-Morgan, to allow Americans to invest in shares of Selfridges, a British department store.
-Today there are more than 2,200 ADRs available, representing shares of companies located in more than 70 countries.
-The Bank of New York, JPMorgan, Deutsche Bank and Citigroup are among the leading depositary banks, which create and issue ADRs.
+Morgan.
+This was to allow Americans to invest in shares of a British department store.
+Today, there are more than 2,000 ADRs available, representing shares of companies located in more than 70 countries.
+The Bank of New York, JPMorgan Chase, Deutsche Bank, and Citigroup are among the leading depositary banks, which create and issue ADRs.

-The popularity of ADRs has surged over the years because they have a number of distinct advantages that appeal to both small investors and professional money managers alike.
+The popularity of ADRs has surged over the years.
+They have a number of distinct advantages that appeal to both small investors and professional money managers alike.

-American Depositary Receipts have a number of benefits that make them an ideal opportunity for international investors, including:
+American Depositary Receipts have a number of benefits that make them an ideal opportunity for international investing, including:

-- Ease of use: ADRs can be bought and sold just like shares of IBM or Coca-Cola.
+- Ease of use: ADRs can be bought and sold just like shares of IBM or Google.

 - Same broker: You don't need a foreign brokerage account or a new broker; you can use the same broker that you normally deal with.

-- Standard market hours: ADRs trade during U.S. market hours and are subject to similar clearing and settlement procedures as American stocks.
+- Standard market hours: ADRs trade during U.S. market hours; they are subject to similar clearing and settlement procedures as American stocks.

-By the same token, ADRs have some important limitations and drawbacks, including:
+By the same token, ADRs have some important limitations and drawbacks.
+These include:

 - Liquidity: Plenty of companies have ADR programs available, but some may be very thinly traded.